EncryptedCurse/orderMetadataViewer/README.md

 ## Usage

-While signed into Target or Best Buy, click the icon from the extensions menu.
+While signed into Target or Best Buy, navigate to an order page and click the icon from the extensions menu.